datalad-handbook/book/docs/basics/101-105-install.rst

 Wait, what?

 This sounds strange, but it has many advantages.
-Apart from a fast installation, it allows you to retrieve precisely the content you need, instead of all the contents of a dataset.
-Thus, even if you clone a dataset that is many TB in size, it takes up only few MB of space after installation, and you can retrieve only those components of the dataset that you need.
+Apart from fast cloning, it allows you to retrieve precisely the content you need, instead of all the contents of a dataset.
+Thus, even if you clone a dataset that is many TB in size, it takes up only few MB of space after cloning, and you can retrieve only those components of the dataset that you need.

 Let's see how large the dataset would be in total if all of the files were present.